hartmanlora/youtube-dl/README.md

 ## Download Options:
     -r, --limit-rate RATE                Maximum download rate in bytes per second (e.g. 50K or 4.2M)
-    -R, --retries RETRIES                Number of retries (default is 10), or "infinite".
+    -R, --retries RETRIES                Number of retries (default is the 10), or "infinite".
     --fragment-retries RETRIES           Number of retries for a fragment (default is 10), or "infinite" (DASH,